morganhah92/CinematiX/README.md

 ### Implement Navigation
 Use Jetpack Navigation to navigate between different screens.

+## Firebase Authentication

+### Set Up Firebase Authentication
+Configure Firebase for login and sign-up functionality.

+### Implement Login and Sign-Up
+Create composable functions for login and sign-up screens and integrate them with Firebase authentication.

 ## Fetch Data
 Use the location coordinates to fetch data from the API.